 Ester buys a car so she can drive Olof all over the country, to stage performances and lovers meetings.
 The summertime is intolerable for her, because in the summer married men spend their time with their wives.
 Ester Nilsson has become a mistress.
 But Olof Sten is ambivalent and the hope that he will leave his wife is always there.

 “Lena Andersson writes precisely and chiseled, with a language that both identifies and analyses what is happening.
-There are lots of sharp and spot on phrases […] Limited Liability is a raging good novel, in which Lena Andersson scrutinise Ester’s longing for love from a both penetrating and deeply affectionate perspective.”
+There are lots of sharp and spot on phrases […] Acts of Infidelity is a raging good novel, in which Lena Andersson scrutinise Ester’s longing for love from a both penetrating and deeply affectionate perspective.”

 “To me the new novel is even more worth the read.
 This is because this time she – more discreet yet more transparent – hands over some keys to the meta interpretation of the novel, so to speak is more generous with her premisses […] Ester Nilsson has secured her place in literature – as type, fiction and point of reference. ”

 “When Lena Andersson’s crystal clear intellect once again illuminates love through Ester, and lets reason dissect and defend emotion the result is a very unromantic novel about romance that is even better than its predecessor.
-Lena Andersson started writing Limited Liability before she wrote Arbitrary Conduct, and the new novel appears to be not a sequel, but a primary work.”
+Lena Andersson started writing Acts of Infidelity before she wrote Arbitrary Conduct, and the new novel appears to be not a sequel, but a primary work.”